sarah2123/QuizMaster/README.md

 ### Added Features
 - Home button to allow users to exit whilst in a quiz.
 - Toast notification when there's an error fetching questions or there's no questions matching selected parameters.
-- True/False questions.
+- True/False questions to ensure there's enough questions for each category.
 - Extended number of categories.
+- Added sound effects depending on if answer is correct or incorrect.
+- Added sound effects and confetti to results screen.

 ### Future Features
 - Allow users to review their answers after the quiz.
 - A leaderboard to show top scores.
 - Allow users to save their progress and resume later.
-- Allow users to share their results and provide feedback.
+- Allow users to share their results.
 - Reward users with bonus points for streaks or quick answers.
-- Add sound effects or background music.
 - Add badges or achievements.
 - Add new timer modes for variety (e.g. Sudden Death: One incorrect answer ends the quiz.).
 - Allow user to enter name and use throughout quiz to make it more personalised.